Contents

 }

-With ssl_verify_client on, nginx terminates any connection that doesn’t present a certificate signed by your CA — before a single byte reaches the application.
-The $ssl_client_s_dn_cn variable hands the verified Common Name to your backend, so the app can do authorisation (“is this service allowed to call that endpoint?”) on top of the authentication nginx already did.
+With ssl_verify_client on, nginx terminates any connection that doesn’t present a certificate signed by your CA — before a single byte reaches the application behind it.
+That’s the part I like: the app doesn’t need to know anything about certificates.
+The $ssl_client_s_dn_cn variable hands the verified Common Name to your backend as a header, so the application can layer authorisation (“is metrics.mylab.local allowed to call /admin?”) on top of the authentication nginx has already done.
+Keep the two ideas separate in your head: authentication is “who are you”, authorisation is “what are you allowed to do”, and mTLS gives you a trustworthy answer to the first so you can build the second.

 curl: (56) OpenSSL/3.0 error: tlsv13 alert certificate required